How Does Practicing Yoga Affect Blood Pressure?

 6. Restorative Yoga: A passive and deeply relaxing form of yoga that uses props to support the body in gentle postures for extended periods.

-See also Can Yoga Contribute To A Better Quality Of Life For Cancer Patients?
+See also Can Yoga Be A Part Of Rehabilitation For Injuries?

 Benefits of Yoga